linfengYang/A-novel-DRO-model-for-self-scheduling-problem/README.md

 User Guide
 -----------

-The description of implement code files  (函数文件说明)
+The description of implement code files

     DRO_CVaR_Alg1 : The DRO model.